MarcSayos/QuickAffine/README.md

-# QuickedAffine
+# QuickAffine

 ## Overview

-**QuickedAffine** is a sequence alignment algorithm designed to efficiently compute optimal global alignments with gap-affine penalties using a combination of algebraic transformations, windowed heuristics, and exact banded gap-affine algorithms.
+**QuickAffine** is a sequence alignment algorithm designed to efficiently compute optimal global alignments with gap-affine penalties using a combination of algebraic transformations, windowed heuristics, and exact banded gap-affine algorithms.
 This project is aimed at accelerating the sequence alignment process, making it suitable for long genomic sequences by reducing the time and memory complexity without sacrificing biological accuracy.

-By combining innovative techniques such as windowed heuristics to estimate an upper-bound alignment score and an exact gap-affine alignment algorithm, QuickedAffine achieves a balance between speed and accuracy, outperforming traditional algorithms such as Smith-Waterman-Gotoh in large datasets.
+By combining innovative techniques such as windowed heuristics to estimate an upper-bound alignment score and an exact gap-affine alignment algorithm, QuickAffine achieves a balance between speed and accuracy, outperforming traditional algorithms such as Smith-Waterman-Gotoh in large datasets.

 ## Key Features